Contrasting Millicom International Cellular (TIGO) and Its Peers

 |2.36

-As a group, “Radiotelephone communication” companies have a potential upside of 16.08%.
-Given Millicom International Cellular’s peers higher probable upside, analysts plainly believe Millicom International Cellular has less favorable growth aspects than its peers.
+As a group, “Radiotelephone communication” companies have a potential upside of 16.44%.
+Given Millicom International Cellular’s rivals higher probable upside, analysts clearly believe Millicom International Cellular has less favorable growth aspects than its rivals.

-This table compares Millicom International Cellular and its peers’ net margins, return on equity and return on assets.
+This table compares Millicom International Cellular and its rivals gross revenue, earnings per share and valuation.

 |Millicom International Cellular